KnicKnic/go-powershell/readme.md

 ### Using native-powershell
 1. Download host.h & psh_host.dll from https://github.com/KnicKnic/native-powershell/releases
-1. copy host.h into this root folder
+1. copy host.h into this /pkg/powershell
 1. Copy the compiled psh_host.dll into
-    1. .\pkg\powershell
+    1. /pkg/powershell
-    1. the location you compile your golang app from
     1. the same folder where you distribute the golang binary

 ### Getting cgo (so you can compile)